glantschnig/P6-Data-Visualization/README.md

 Design choices:

-- log 2 basis for HR - why
+- log 2 basis for HR and added scale numbers to legend since this is not supported in D3.js - why
 - change to Google colors and use opacity to show density
 - remove grid lines and reduce to minimum
 - add animation and additional chart to show HR distribution by BMI support explanatory
 - change text for axis and legend
 - add filter options to provide exploratory capabilities
+- change bubble size
+- .....

-See different version as .html file (v1_xxxxxx.html - index.html)
+See different version as to see the involvement of the explanatory story:

-explain any design choices you made including changes to the visualization after collecting feedback
+- Version 1:			v1_Baseball_MultipleCharts.html
+- Version 2:			v2_Baseball_FinalChart.html
+- Version 3:			v3_Baseball_Animation.html
+- Version 4:			v4_Baseball_Animation.html
+- **Final version:**		index.html

 ## Feedback